Time limits for property settlement

 Consequences of missing deadlines

 When deadlines are missed, the consequences can be significant.
-If you fail to initiate a claim before the time limit expires, you will generally be unable to make a claim for property settlement at all, even if the division was unfair or circumstances have changed.
-The court has limited discretion to extend deadlines, and simply being unaware of the time limit does not automatically qualify you for an extension.
+Where a claim is not initiated before the time limit expires, a person will generally be unable to make a claim for property settlement at all, even if the division was unfair or circumstances have changed.
+The court has limited discretion to extend deadlines, and simply being unaware of the time limit does not automatically qualify a person for an extension.

 What to consider